chrisgit/aws-xray_rekognise_polly/README.md

 * Node
 * C# .Net

-The X-Ray SDK library needs to be included as part of your application, the exact integration is well documented on the AWS web sites; I chose Express because it is easy to add the AWS X-Ray SDK as a middleware component - something that I'm comfortable with having used Rack/Ruby.
+The X-Ray SDK library needs to be included as part of your application, the exact integration is well documented on the AWS web sites; I chose Node/Express because it is easy to add the AWS X-Ray SDK as a middleware component - something that I'm comfortable with having used similar libraries with Rack/Ruby.

 When using the X-Ray SDK your application will send out a UDP message to localhost (127.0.0.1).
 The UDP message will be picked up by an X-Ray daemon and forwarded to the X-Ray service.
 The X-Ray daemon does not have to be on the same host as your application and can be running in a Docker container.
-One thing to note, if you X-Ray daemon is not running on the host or your application and the X-Ray daemon are running in Docker containers your environment will have to override the default address for the UDP traffic by setting AWS_XRAY_DAEMON_ADDRESS; see http://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-nodejs-configuration.html and https://www.npmjs.com/package/aws-xray-sdk-core
+One thing to note, if the X-Ray daemon is not running on the same host as your application or the X-Ray daemon is running in a Docker container your environment will have to override the default address for the UDP traffic by setting AWS_XRAY_DAEMON_ADDRESS; see http://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-nodejs-configuration.html and https://www.npmjs.com/package/aws-xray-sdk-core

-The AWS X-Ray SDK needs to access AWS services so you will need an AWS account and permissions to write to X-Ray.
-If you are running the X-Ray SDK on an Amazon EC2 instance then you can give the instance a Role and apply the appropriate permissions, the SDK will read the instance metadata (http://169.254.169.254, see: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) or shared credentials (i.e. .aws folder containing credentials file) or environment variables.
+The AWS X-Ray SDK needs to access AWS X-Ray service so you will need an AWS account and permissions to write to the X-Ray service.
+If you are running the X-Ray SDK on an Amazon EC2 instance then you can give the instance a Role and apply the appropriate permissions, the SDK will read the instance metadata (instance metadata can be obtained by querying http://169.254.169.254, see: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) or shared credentials (i.e. a .aws folder containing credentials file) or environment variables.
 The methods for obtaining AWS credentials (as just described) are standard for all AWS SDK's, the aws command line interface (cli) explains the options in more detail: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

-The quickest way to view a demonstration of X-Ray is to select X-Ray from the AWS Console and use the Getting started Node.js application which is loaded as an AWS Lambda function.
+The quickest way to view a demonstration of AWS X-Ray is to log in to the AWS console, select X-Ray and use the Getting started application which is loaded as an AWS Lambda function.

 This Github repo contains an equally quick way to demonstrate X-Ray which is hopefully more fun!